Racso777/FlashAttention/README.md

 ![图片_20231101033537](https://github.com/Racso777/FlashAttention/assets/111296013/f5696613-312e-4519-b68c-a90bcfc5fc1a)

-### Discussion Question: FlashAttention appears to be a versatile and valuable tool, especially when implemented on GPU-supported models, which encompasses a majority of current models.
+## Discussion Question: FlashAttention appears to be a versatile and valuable tool, especially when implemented on GPU-supported models, which encompasses a majority of current models.
 What potential drawbacks might be associated with this model?

-**Limitations:**
+## Limitations:
 CUDA Compilation: We need a new CUDA kernel for each variant of attention, requiring low-level programming and extensive engineering, which may not be consistent across GPU architectures.
 A high-level language for writing attention algorithms, translatable to IO-aware CUDA implementations, is needed.

 Multi-GPU IO-Aware Methods: While our attention implementation is nearly optimal for single-GPU use, extending and optimizing it for multi-GPU environments, including accounting for inter-GPU data transfers, represents an exciting area for future research.

+Sparsity: In utilizing block-sparse FlashAttention for longer sequences, the sparsity increases, leading to more blocks and information being excluded in the training process as a compromise for enhanced performance.
+Although this method results in increased speed, the trade-offs resulting from the masked blocks remain uncertain.
+The authors have not explored or discussed the potential impacts of excluding blocks in this technique.

 # Code Demonstration
 If we want to train a model using this approach, we could clone the repo and run the python file: https://github.com/Dao-AILab/flash-attention/tree/main/training/run.py